labyrinthinesecurity/kinglet/README.md

 ## Equality for affinity constraints

-Each time a container is created, all the affinities and ant-affinities attached to this container are equated.
+Each time a container is created, all the affinities and anti-affinities attached to this container are equated.
 So all affinities and anti-affinities of this container belong to the same **equivalence class**.

 When Z3 attempts to attach a container to a node, the affinity of this node is also added to the equivalence class of the container:
 - if this is not possible, Z3 tries to find another "compatible" node